calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Ok if i tell you where your parents might be will you let me sleep?
 Large Tail said trying to sleep.

-Yes yes ye!!!!!
+Yes yes yes!!!!!
 Cookie said so exited you would think she just had a big sniff of catnip.

 Ok when i worked for Brown Ear we found out a group of tuxedo cats and there parents where living in out territory so Brown Ear sent a Huge dog to chase them away.